Boone County 4-H Club Directory

 Rock Bridge 4-H

-Primary Projects offered: shooting sports, cake decorating, robotics, arts and crafts, swine, photography, exploring, foods, sewing/clothing, horse, poultry, aerospace, scrapbooking, leadership, advanced arts, clowning
+Primary projects offered: Shooting sports, cake decorating, robotics, arts and crafts, swine, photography, exploring, foods, sewing/clothing, horse, poultry, aerospace, scrapbooking, leadership, advanced arts, clowning

-Primary Projects offered: Archery, cake decorating, arts and crafts, cured hams, foods, livestock, photography, sewing and more
+Primary projects offered: Archery, cake decorating, arts and crafts, cured hams, foods, livestock, photography, sewing and more

-Major club activities: Christmas Party, volunteer at food pantry, clean up Columbia, fair projects, demonstration day, Valentine’s Day Party, fair parade, County Fair, swim party
+Major club activities: Christmas party, volunteer at food pantry, clean up Columbia, fair projects, demonstration day, Valentine’s Day Party, fair parade, County Fair, swim party

 Sturgeon Goalseekers 4-H

 Major club activities: Halloween party in October and Highway Cleanup.
-Christmas dinner in December along with community projects for the elderly and local business's.
+Christmas dinner in December along with community projects for the elderly and local businesses.
 April another Highway Cleanup.
 June we participate at the Sturgeon Summer Fest.
-In July members participate at the Boone County Fair and the club has a picnic and water game party, we have an end of the year swim party in August.
+In July, members participate at the Boone County Fair and the club has a picnic and water game party.
 We have demonstrations throughout the year at our monthly meetings along with different programs from speakers.

-Contact Information: Roxanne at email@example.com
+Contact information: Roxanne Beckfield, email@example.com

-Primary Projects offered: Livestock, shooting sports, arts and crafts, sewing, foods, ham curing, horsemanship, photography
+Primary projects offered: Livestock, shooting sports, arts and crafts, sewing, foods, ham curing, horsemanship, photography